 But now, thanks to cloud computing, people hope to revisit the benefits of SOA.
 Data centres have long grappled with legacy hardware and software that doesn't like talking to other equipment.
 But cloud-based architectures help break down the barriers of legacy systems through virtualised physical resources.

-Cloud computing enables IT departments to dynamically allocate resources as needed, effectively lumping all computing resources into a single bucket and making them available to whoever needs them.
-That enables service-oriented code.
+Cloud computing enables IT departments to dynamically allocate resources as needed, effectively lumping

 In the past, building a new application or service required provisioning a new physical box with dedicated storage.
 But that's no longer the case with virtualised infrastructure.
 A developer can ask an administrator to spark up a virtual machine and allocate a gigabyte or two.
-So SOA bolts together
+So SOA bolts together new applications and using a variety of services becomes more tractable.
+That said, anyone trying to sell SOA will probably want to call it something else to disassociate from the stigma.

 An app store for enterprises